-As in 2018 and 2019, the proposed performance incentive mechanism for the Core Electric Incentive and the Natural Gas Incentive establishes an earning rate of 1.25% of the annual spending budget for achieving 75% of the savings targets in a sector.
-This would increase linearly to 5.0% of the annual spending budget for achieving 100% and increase linearly from that point to 6.25% of the annual spending budget for achieving 125% of the savings targets.
+The Gas PI mechanism establishes an incentive of 1.25% of the annual spending budget for achieving 75% of the savings goals in a sector.
+This would increase linearly to 5% of the annual spending budget for achieving 100% and increase linearly from that point to 6.25% of the annual spending budget for achieving 125% of the savings goals.